A Month of Yellow Things

 flower.
 Volunteers in waders come out to pull these weeds

 before they have a chance to make another generation of seed, but

 I really wonder how much success they will see long term.

 Last weekend we went to Lost Lagoon for a

-quite surprised to find all the wood ducks napping.
+was quite surprised to find all the wood ducks napping.
 They

 weren't sleeping deeply because crows and Canadian geese were

 around and bugging, but the ducks did look like they were trying

 As I walked further around the lagoon, I

 was surprised to see a Cinnamon Teal - quite a red duck in roughly